How to Improve Local SEO for Your WordPress Website

 Local SEO has grown considerably over the last few years, and it covers everything from keyword research, Map Pack ranking, and local organic ranking, to off-page SEO.
 Here, you can still go into the finer details to optimize for local voice searchers while maximizing Google and Yelp suggestions.
 All these aspects matter, but you always want first to pay attention to the major ranking factors.
 Here are some of them:

 Google My Business Profile

-Google My Business (GMB) is the holy grail of local SEO.
+Google My Business (GMB) is the holy grail of local SEO of WordPress website.
 Here, consistency is key, so you always want to match all the details on your GMB profile with those on your business website.
-Similarly, all the business details across the web, whether social media or other websites, should match.
+Similarly, all the business details across the web, whether on social media or other websites, should match.
 These include your business name, physical address, phone number, opening and closing hours, directions, etc.

 That said, consistency narrows down to the finer details; for example, if you list your address using “Avenue” or “street,” always stick to this formatting.
 Avoid mixing it up with abbreviations like “Ave.,” or “St.” This confuses the Google algorithm and may have a negative impact when ranking your GMB profile.